+Residents' files sampled identified that initial assessments and initial care plans were resident-centred, and these were completed in a timely manner.
 The service uses assessment tools that include consideration of residents' lived experiences, cultural needs, values, and beliefs.
 Nursing care is undertaken by appropriately trained and skilled staff including the nursing team and care staff.
 InterRAI assessments were completed within 21 days of admission.
-Cultural assessments were completed by the nursing team in consultation with the residents and whānau/enduring power of attorney (EPOA).
+Cultural assessments were completed by the nursing team in consultation with the residents, and whānau/enduring power of attorney (EPOA).
 Long-term care plans were also developed, and six-monthly evaluation processes ensure that assessments reflected the residents' daily care needs.
 Resident, whānau/EPOA, and GP involvement is encouraged in the plan of care.
-The finding identified in the area of care planning at the previous audit has been addressed and signed off as completed by Te Whatu Ora Waitematā.

 The GP completes the residents' medical admission within the required time frames and conducts medical reviews promptly.
 Completed medical records were sighted in all files sampled.
-The previous area requiring improvement around the care planning process and seeking medical attention promptly was addressed.
-All residents' care plans were updated, and appropriate interventions implemented where there is a change in a person's condition, or progress is different to that expected.
-Medical attention is sought in a timely manner when there is a notable change in a person's condition.
-The GP reported that communication was conducted in a transparent manner, medical input was sought in a timely manner, medical orders were followed, and care was resident centred.
+The GP reported that communication was conducted in a transparent manner, medical input was sought in a timely manner, that medical orders were followed, and care was resident-centred.
 Residents' files sampled identified service integration with other members of the health team.
-Multidisciplinary team (MDT) meetings were completed six-monthly.
+Multidisciplinary team (MDT) meetings were completed sixmonthly.